 The technology proposed and scale of electricity storage is new to the South Australian renewable energy sector and comprises RayGen’s proprietary PV Ultra and Thermal Hydro technologies.

-The proposed development is a facility with 300 MWp of solar generation, 150 MWp grid connection and 3.6 GWh of energy storage, equivalent to 24 hours of dispatchable energy.
+The proposed development is a facility with 200 MWp DC of solar generation, 115 MW AC grid connection.

 In order to be as close as possible to residents and keep them informed we have set up this community engagement page to interact with residents, hear their questions and potential concerns and inform them about all possible aspects of the project and solar energy in general.